Sweet Dreamland

 Stage 3: The most restful phase of sleep, Stage 3, is commonly called deep sleep or slow-wave sleep.
 During this time, our brain waves slow to a crawl, our muscles fully relax, and our bodies focus on repairing and regenerating tissues, building bone and muscle, and strengthening the immune system.

-REM Sleep: Following the NREM stages, we enter REM sleep, which makes up about 20-25% of our sleep time.
 It is during REM sleep that we experience vivid dreams, and our brains exhibit rapid eye movements and increased activity.

 This stage is crucial for processing emotions, solidifying memories, and stimulating the areas of the brain responsible for learning and creativity.